GitbookIO/tokenize-text/README.md

 #### tokenize.flow(fn1, fn2, [...])

-Creates a tokenizer that returns the result of invoking the provided tokenizers in serie.
+Creates a tokenizer that returns the result of invoking the provided tokenizers for each input token.

 ```js
 var extractNames = tokenize.flow(